CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/manifold/manifold_white_papers/prework_manifold_and_back.md

 ## 3. Continuity Requirements

 TS routing operates on discrete fixed-time steps and requires only $C^0$ (positional) continuity for basic deterministic routing.
+Continuity is required only to the order of differentiation used by TS routing.
 Higher-order continuity ($C^1$ for velocity, $C^2$ for acceleration) is optional for gradient-informed or smoother future routing variants.

 $$
 \text{Routing requires } C^0 \text{ continuity at minimum.}